Website: Rhodes Trust

 US Rhodes Scholarship details: http://www.rhodesscholar.org

-Other Rhodes Scholarship details for students from listed countries: https://www.rhodeshouse.ox.ac.uk/scholarships/how-to-apply-for-a-rhodes-scholarship/
+Rhodes Scholarship details for students from other countries: https://www.rhodeshouse.ox.ac.uk/scholarships/constituency-information/